 Connected Home Data Models

-The selected resource is relevant to both CWMP and USP Data Models.
+The selected resource is relevant to one or both CWMP and USP Data Models.

 Broadband Forum defines several data models that describe the service elements (objects, parameters, commands, and events) of broadband CPE, consumer electronics, “smart” devices/IoT, and both home and business network equipment, including Wi-Fi deployments.